 This list identifies some of the most common ways we have seen employees game the system to help themselves.
 By engaging in these different tricks, employees are hurting your bottom line.
 With a good POS system and some consulting, many of these tricks and more can be identified and eliminated.

-3 responses to “Internal Theft: 8 Common Ways Employees Steal”
+3 thoughts on “Internal Theft: 8 Common Ways Employees Steal”